 If you are a beginner to sewing and you do not want to sew anything complicated, you may wonder –

 Why do you need facings ?
-Why can’t I just turn under the edges and be with it?
+Why can’t I just turn under the edges and be done with it?

 Well, be a beginner sewer no more!
 Enter the facings and a professional look to your home sewn garments.

 For me there is no alternative to using facings for my necklines and armholes for sleeveless bodices, unless I am using the dainty shell edge stitch or the bias binding.
 I also use facings sometimes on bottom hems and sleeve hems.
 It is also used to finish the plackets or openings.

 The advantage of using facing to finish the edges is that, the raw edges of the fabric will be well hidden inside the fold of the facing.
 The professional touch this gives to your edges is something – escape from the ‘home made tag’ yay.
 (Checkout other 15 dress making tips that can make your home made garments look wow)